 Prerequisite: PHYS 104/114, PHYS 105/115.
-This course gives an overview of theoretical and experimental advances in the physical sciences that stemmed from the advent of relativity and quantum theory.
-Overview topics include special relativity, wave/particle duality, quantum mechanics, atomic structure, quantum statistics, and the standard models of 21ST century physics.
-Experiments explore wave/particle duality and practical applications of quantum theory.
+An introductory overview of the theoretical and experimental advances in physics that stemmed from the advent of relativity and quantum theory.
+Topics include special relativity, wave/particle duality, quantum mechanics, atomic structure, quantum statistics, and the standard models of twenty-first century physics.
+Laboratory work includes explorations of wave optics, the speed of light, particle quantization, optical and energy-loss spectroscopy, wave/particle duality, and applications of quantum theory.
+Spring of odd years.